The UK’s Premier Festival & Competition

 In addition to the trophies for each class, there are a number of trophies for the winners of a group of classes and we have Master Trophies for the overall individual winners in the wine, beer and cookery sections.
 The trophies are presented on Sunday morning and the display of trophies before the presentation is an impressive sight!

-Accommodation at the Festival is on a half-board basis and in 2004 the organising committee decided to have a Gala Dinner on the Saturday evening to celebrate the Festival’s Ruby anniversary.
-This proved to be very popular with the Festival-goers and although we don’t call it Gala Dinner now guests are invited to get out the posh frocks and evening suits to provide some extra glitz to Saturday evening.
+Accommodation at the Festival is on a half-board basis and for Saturday evening when all the winning wine and beer from the competition is being sampled; guests are invited to get out the posh frocks and evening suits to provide some extra glitz.

 The weekend is packed with entertainment and special features so it doesn’t matter if you’re not entering the competition you will be sure you have a great time.